tiagorlampert/sAINT/README.md

 $ java -jar sAINT.jar
 ```
 ## Note
-* On the machine that will be installed the spyware is required to have <a href="https://www.java.com/en/download/">Java JRE 8</a> installed.
+* On Windows install the latest <a href="https://www.java.com/en/download/">Java JRE 8</a> from Oracle.
 * E-mail will be sent when it reaches the specified number of characters.
-Optionally you can enable Screenshot, Webcam Capture and Persistence.
+* Optionally you can enable Screenshot, Webcam Capture and Persistence.

 ## Screenshot
   <h3 align="center"> Maven dependencies</h3>